A-Level Geography Plate Tectonics Revision Notes

 Practice Quiz

-What type of plate boundary is characterized by plates moving apart?
+What type of boundary occurs when two tectonic plates move apart?

 Need custom study material?